DomainDrivenArchitecture/dda-liferay-crate/README.md

 ```bash
 sudo service tomcat8 restart
 ```
-* In the browser open http://localhost
+* In the browser open the url or ip-address where you installed liferay (e.g. http://localhost in case you installed it locally). **Note**, that it may take some minutes to open the page, dependent on your environment.
-* On the pages shown proceed with accepting the license and completing the the password reminder.
+* On the pages which come up, please proceed with accepting the license and completing the the password reminder.
 * In the end you should see the liferay welcome page, e.g. "Hello World".